andreaeugeniolosi/Sullivator.github.io/README.md

 - Horizontal line: hi-hat
 - Oblique line: different filler sounds depending on the chosen style

+Make sure to be not too slow, or the device will detect only a kick.

 ### Metronome

 <p> <img src="Images/Metro1.png" > </p> <p> <img src="Images/Metro2.png" > </p>